-A motorcycle is a motor vehicle that uses handlebars or any other device connected to the front wheel to steer and is designed to travel on no more than three wheels; except that the term does not include farm tractors, low‑power scooters, or low-speed electric vehicles.
+A motorcycle is a motor vehicle that uses handlebars or any other device connected to the front wheel to steer, a seat the rider sits astride, and is designed to travel on no more than three wheels; except that the term does not include farm tractors, low‑power scooters, or low-speed electric vehicles.

 In Colorado, motorcycle operators must obtain a motorcycle endorsement on their driver license, marked by either the letter "M" or a "3".
 An "M" endorsement permits the operator to drive either a two‑wheeled or three‑wheeled vehicle.
 The "3" endorsement permits the operator to drive only three‑wheeled vehicles.
 There are two ways to obtain a motorcycle endorsement.
 The first method requires an operator to pass a written exam, purchase a motorcycle instruction permit, and pass a driving test.
 If the operator seeks the "M" endorsement, the driving test must be taken on a two‑wheeled vehicle.
 If the operator seeks the "3" endorsement, then the driving test is taken on a three‑wheeled vehicle.
 The second method requires an operator to complete a Motorcycle Safety Foundation course and present their original Motorcycle Safety Foundation Card in a driver license office.